wtakase/search-guard/README.md

-#Search Guard for Elasticsearch 2.2 **ALPHA 2**
+#Search Guard for Elasticsearch 2.1.1 **ALPHA 2**

-First alpha release for Search Guard 2 (compatible with Elasticsearch 2.2)
+Second alpha release for Search Guard 2 (compatible with Elasticsearch 2.1.1)

 ##Roadmap
 This is almost a complete rewrite of Search Guard 1 which comes with a lot of new features: